 Not only do these Wednesday writing prompts reduce writer’s block, they encourage students to stretch their imaginations, reflect on personal experiences, and showcase their best writing skills.

 That’s why these prompts mae a great addition to your collection of classroom writing activities.

 So whether you’re seeking wacky Wednesday writing activity ideas, Wednesday morning questions for students, or simply Wednesday journal prompts, these Wednesday writing prompts will serve your needs.

 Even reluctant writers respond with excitement to these Wednesday writing prompts.

 - Compare and contrast Wednesday to any other day of the week.

 - Describe a S.M.A.R.T goal that you set at the beginning of the year and have now accomplished. #winWednesday

 - The answer is “Wednesday Afternoon”.
 Write ten different questions.

-- Pretend that you work in a pet store.
-Write a paragraph or two recommending parents to buy a particular pet for their child.
-Why this pet?
+- Pretend you work in a pet store.
+Write a recommendation to parents convincing them to buy a particular pet for their child.
+Explain why this particular pet.

 - Sometimes in life we lose, but many times, we win!
 Write about a time when you won a game, contest, or reached an important goal. #winWednesday